CoLRev-Environment/bib-dedupe/CONTRIBUTING.md

 ### Write Documentation

-Bib-Dedupe could always use more documentation, whether as part of the official Bib-Dedupe docs, in docstrings, or even on the web in blog posts, articles, and such.
+BibDedupe could always use more documentation, whether as part of the official BibDedupe docs, in docstrings, or even on the web in blog posts, articles, and such.

 #### Submit Feedback